ibroheem/Emscripten-examples/README.md

 # Emscripten
 Emscripten is an LLVM-based project that compiles C and C++ into highly-optimizable JavaScript in asm.js format.
 This lets you run C and C++ on the web at *near-native (there is a lot of problem with this  word)* speed, without plugins.

+This repo contains Emscripten example code and some guides

 ### Quick Guide:
 [From: http://kripken.github.io/emscripten-site/docs/getting_started/downloads.html]
 ** Installation (Linux):